joangrigorov/uva-re-2016/Week-2/Teodor/assignment.md

     * Asks questions towards the topics that the user is discussing
     * Show genuine interest in the discussed topic
 - Listens for what the interviewee has to say.
 Does not interupt
-- Ask questions that promote discovery and insight
+- Ask questions that promote discovery and insight [Zenger, Folkman, p.2]
-- Reflexive questions
+- Reflexive questions [Jacob, p.16]

 ## Like the previous, but now identify five cues that stop .